 Please Take Note:

-The present proposed rule expands part 72 of title 28 of the Code of Federal Regulations to provide a full statement of the registration requirements for sex offenders under SORNA.
+The present proposed rule expands part 72 of title 28 of the Code of Federal Regulations to provide a full statement of the registration requirements for people that have any conviction for violation of any sex related law under SORNA.
 It revises the statement of purpose and definitional sections in 28 CFR 72.1 and 72.2.
-It maintains the existing provision in 28 CFR 72.3 stating that SORNA’s requirements apply to all sex offenders, regardless of when they were convicted, and incorporates additional language in § 72.3 to reinforce that point.
-It also adds to part 72 provisions—§§ 72.4 through 72.8—articulating where sex offenders must register, how long they must register, what information they must provide, how they must register and keep their registrations current to satisfy SORNA’s requirements, and the liability they face for violations, following SORNA’s express requirements and the prior articulation of standards for these matters in the SORNA Guidelines and the SORNA Supplemental Guidelines.
+It maintains the existing provision in 28 CFR 72.3 stating that SORNA’s requirements apply to all people with a historical conviction for violation of any sex law, regardless of when they were convicted, and incorporates additional language in § 72.3 to reinforce that point.
+It also adds to part 72 provisions—§§ 72.4 through 72.8—articulating where people must register, how long they must register, what information they must provide, how they must register and keep their registrations current to satisfy SORNA’s requirements, and the liability they face for violations, following SORNA’s express requirements and the prior articulation of standards for these matters in the SORNA Guidelines and the SORNA Supplemental Guidelines.

 We are suggesting that registrant families tell their story in their responses to the DOJ to show how they have been impacted and that expanding it in light of the fact that ONLY a few states have ‘substantially’ complied and NONE in ‘full’ compliance with the Adam Walsh Act since 2006 is a brilliant indication of a failure especially since the numbers began to decline in the ‘early’ 1990s